21 Mar Budget Summary Small Report 2013/14

 The inheritance tax (IHT) nil rate band will remain frozen at £325,000 until 2017/18.
 This is the amount of a deceased person’s estate that is free of inheritance tax.

-The estate value is arrived at after deducting any debts owed by the deceased, and the value of any assets that qualify as business property, agricultural property or woodlands.
-A number of tax schemes exist to make use of these deductions for debts to reduce the value of the deceased’s estate on death, and hence reduce the IHT payable.
+The estate value is arrived at after deducting any debts owed by the deceased.
+The value of any assets that qualify as business property, agricultural property or woodlands.
+A number of tax schemes exist to make use of these deductions for debts to reduce deceased esate value.
+Hence reduce the IHT payable.
 To block such tax avoidance schemes the deduction of debts from the value of an estate will be prevented where:

 – the debt is not repaid to the creditor; or